 It has a huge variety of “one-tap” filters that are very easy to use, as well as individual adjustment tools that allow you to fine tune color and exposure.

 I usually start by going through the filters carefully until I find one that enhances the colors and mood of the image.
 Filters that make the colors more vivid will add vibrancy and excitement.

 Filters that add fade and make the colors more muted tend to create a more subdued mood, making the overall picture “softer.”

 If you don’t like to use filters, you can use the individual adjustment tools to adjust settings such as color saturation, temperature, tint and fade.

 These adjustments can help you to fine tune the colors in your food photos until you achieve just the look that you want.

-For detailed instructions on how to use the VSCO app to enhance your images, check out our complete guide to editing your iPhone photos with VSCO.
+For detailed instructions on how to use the VSCO app to enhance your images, check out the following tutorials:

 Your iPhone is a great tool for food photography, and by following these simple tips you’re guaranteed to create incredibly tempting food photos.

 So why not cook up a delicious meal, bake some cookies, cut up some fruit, make a healthy smoothie, or even go out and buy some pretty cakes?